Packing List for Kenya

 Comfortable walking shoes

 Kenya has several national parks and game reserves that require a lot of walking and hiking to explore fully.
 Therefore, it is essential to pack comfortable walking shoes or a pair of sturdy hiking boots that can handle different terrains and protect your feet from sharp rocks and thorns.
-Sandals are also a good option for casual wear or evening outings.
-Flip flops are useful for the beach or shared bathroom facilities.

 Insect Repellent